G26karthik/backlink-tracker/README.md

 ```
 yarn start
 ```
+## Demo - I have deployed this application in vercel

-The application will be available at http://localhost:3000
+The application will be available at https://backlink-tracker-gamma.vercel.app/

 ## Assignment Context